-Midwifery in New Zealand regained its status as an autonomous profession in 1990.
-Midwifery is a profession with a distinct body of knowledge and its own Scope of Practice, Code of Ethics and Standards of Practice.
-The midwifery profession has knowledge, skills and abilities to provide a complete primary maternity service to childbearing women on its own responsibility.
+Midwifery in New Zealand regained its status as an autonomous profession in 1990 (Nurses Amendment Act).
+It has its own Scope of Practice, Code of Ethics and Standards of Practice and Competencies, with the knowledge, skills and abilities to provide complete primary maternity care on its own responsibility.

-Midwives work in many ways to provide maternity services to women and their whanau.
-All midwives are expected to work in partnership with women, providing or supporting continuity of midwifery care throughout the woman’s experience.
-Midwives work collaboratively with other health professionals when necessary to meet any additional medical, health or social needs of mothers and their babies.
+Midwives work collaboratively with other health professionals, when necessary, to meet any additional medical, health or social needs of mothers and their babies.